 - A. The student representative will be required to deliver an introduction to their school's candidacy during the Opening General Session following a nomination and second.
 The nomination, second, and introduction is not to exceed two minutes and 30 seconds.
 Student representatives will be silently alerted when two minutes have passed.
-If the student representative continues beyond the two-minute and thirty-second time limit, the school will be disqualified.
-The timing of the speech begins when the student nominating says their first word. - B. This formal introduction of the school's candidacy should specifically include the following: - 1.
+If the student representative continues beyond the two minute and thirty-second time limit, the school will be disqualified.
+The timing of the speech begins when the student nominating says their first word and ends when the last word is spoken. - B. Speeches will be given in the same order as they are performed at the Political Rally.
+This is in order of their position on the ballot, which is determined by random draw. - C. This formal introduction of the school's candidacy should specifically include the following: - 1.
 Nomination - 2.
 Second - 3.
 Acceptance of nomination - 4.
 Introduction of self and school - 5.
 Qualifications of school to serve in the position - 6.
-A detailed explanation of the platform - C. Representatives from two separate schools should nominate, and second the candidate school and representative.
+A detailed explanation of the platform - D. Representatives from two separate schools should nominate and second the candidate school and representative.
 The student who will represent the school as a student officer should accept the nomination and should clearly be identified to voters as the school representative.
 An appropriate statement of acceptance could be: "If high school is elected, I will do my best to..."
-Please write the nomination and acceptance speeches and include practicing them in your speech so you will not be surprised by the extra time. - D. Students from current officer schools, conference coordinator school, TASC elected advisor schools, or schools represented on the Credentials, Tabulations or Meet the Candidates Session Committees may not nominate or second a candidacy. - E. Nothing may be tossed or thrown into the audience during the speech.
+Please write the nomination and acceptance speeches and include practicing them in your speech so you will not be surprised by the extra time.
+You may use part of your allotted skit practice to practice your speech if you would like, but it is not required. - E. Students from current officer schools, conference coordinator school, TASC elected advisor schools, or schools represented on the Credentials, Tabulations, or Meet the Candidates Session Committees may not nominate or second a candidacy. - F. Nothing may be tossed or thrown into the audience during the speech.